sandip1046/Real-Time-Comments-System-with-User-Authentication/README.md

   The backend will run on http://localhost:8000 by default.

   ### Database Setup

   1. Install MySQL: Ensure you have MySQL installed and running on your machine.

   2. Create a MySQL Database:
        - Log in to MySQL
        - Create the database and tables:

              ```bash
                   CREATE DATABASE IF NOT EXISTS comments_database;
                   USE comments_database;
                   CREATE TABLE IF NOT EXISTS users (
                     id INT AUTO_INCREMENT PRIMARY KEY,
                     username VARCHAR(255) NOT NULL,
                     password VARCHAR(255) NOT NULL
                   );
                   CREATE TABLE IF NOT EXISTS comments (
                     id INT AUTO_INCREMENT PRIMARY KEY,
                     user_id INT NOT NULL,
                     comment TEXT NOT NULL,
                     timestamp DATETIME DEFAULT CURRENT_TIMESTAMP,
                     FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE
                   );
               ```
   3. Update your .env file in the backend directory with the correct database credentials.
   4. Test the Connection: Start the backend server to verify that MySQL is connected without any errors.

   By default, the frontend will run on http://localhost:3000.

 ##Running the App

-###Frontend:
+  **Frontend**:

         ```bash
             cd frontend
             npm install
             npm run dev
         ```

-  ###Backend:
+  **Backend**:

         ```bash
             cd backend
             npm install
             npx nodemon src/index.ts
         ```

 ##Assumptions